Visit our AMS COVID-19 page for educational and professional resources and scheduling updates

 An exception to the above is made for a person who is currently a member by reciprocity, has been a member by reciprocity for the previous two years and asserts the intention of continuing to be a member by reciprocity.
 Such a person may purchase life membership by a single payment of dues determined by the formula above but with regular high dues replaced with reciprocity dues (current totals are US \$510, US \$1,020, or US \$1,530).

 Life memberships are non-refundable.

-Minimum dues for contributing members are \$300.
+Minimum dues for contributing members are US \$306.
 The amount paid which exceeds the higher regular dues level may be treated as a charitable contribution.

 Members are invited to purchase a multi-year membership by prepaying their current dues rate for two, three, four, or five years.
 This option is not available to unemployed, student, graduate student, or affiliate members.
-Multi-year payment applies only to the membership dues.
+Multi-year payment applies only to the membership dues, not the journal subscriptions.